BSc Nursing Syllabus and Subjects 2025 - Semester Wise, Electives, Books

 Patient Relationship, Documentation and Reporting

-Psychology Biology of Behavior, Cognitive Processes, Psychometric Assessments, Developmental Psychology, Mental Hygiene and Mental Health
+Psychology Biology of Behaviour, Cognitive Processes, Psychometric Assessments, Developmental Psychology, Mental Hygiene and Mental Health

 Pharmacology Pharmacodynamics, Pharmacokinetics, Therapeutic Drug Monitoring, Adverse Drug Reactions, Pharmacology in Nursing